Douglas571/instagram-clone/README.md

-# Instagram Clone
+# PicSpot

-This is an instagram clone made with friends
+This is a social network dedicated to share photos made with friends